parse-community/blog/_posts/2021-01-30-Writing-Better-Code-Cloud-Code-with-Parse-Server-Example.md

 On the latest [Parse Server Example](https://github.com/parse-community/parse-server-example) project, you can create tests by creating `*.spec.js` files in `/spec`.

 This will boot up a mock database, start a Parse Server based off your `index.js`.
-You don't have to worry about tests impacting your database.
+You don't have to worry about tests impacting your production database.

 We have written some example tests to show you how it works.